baskren/Forms9Patch/Forms9Patch/Forms9Patch.DocFX/index.md

 - WebView Extensions: Print the contents of a `Xamarin.Forms.WebView` (currently iOS and Android only).
 - HtmlString Extensions: Convert HTML markup to a PNG file.

-And lastly is Forms9Patch's services:
+And lastly is Forms9Patch's services and effects:

 - Keyboard Service: Want to put away the system keyboard?
 Want to be notified when the system keyboard appears or disappears?
 - Keyboard Key Listener: What to know when a shortcut key is pressed?
 What about matching a shortcut key to a VisualElement so you only get the event when that VisualElement is in focus?